Elvis Andrus Preview, Player Props: White Sox vs. Padres

-Elvis Andrus -- with an on-base percentage of .216 in his past 10 games, 90 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the San Diego Padres, with Nick Martinez on the mound, on September 29 at 7:40 PM ET.
+On Saturday, Elvis Andrus (.447 slugging percentage in past 10 games, including one home run) and the Chicago White Sox play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Diamondbacks.
+In his most recent appearance, he had two hits (going 2-for-4) against the Padres.

 Sportsbook Promo Codes